 Authoring Org files is best supported by Emacs, but you can view, understand, and change them with any text editor.

-Org files can serve as a single source authoring system with export to many different formats such as HTML, LaTeX, Open Document, and Markdown.
+Org files can serve as a single-source authoring system with export to many different formats such as HTML, LaTeX, Open Document, and Markdown.
 New export backends can be derived from existing ones, or defined from scratch.

 Org files can include source code blocks, which makes Org uniquely suited for authoring technical documents with code examples.
 Org source code blocks are fully functional; they can be evaluated in place and their results can be captured in the file.
-This makes it possible to create a single file reproducible research compendium.
+This makes it possible to create a single-file reproducible research compendium.

 Org keeps simple things simple.
-When first fired up, it should feel like a straightforward, easy to use outliner.
+When first fired up, it should feel like a straightforward, easy-to-use outliner.
 Complexity is not imposed, but a large amount of functionality is available when needed.
 Org is a toolbox.
 Many users actually run only a—very personal—fraction of Org’s capabilities, and know that there is more whenever they need it.

 All of this is achieved with strictly plain text files, the most portable and future-proof file format.
 Org runs in Emacs.
 Emacs is one of the most widely ported programs, so that Org mode is available on every major platform.